After failed coup attempt, many Bolivians rally behind president, though some are wary

 “They are playing with the intelligence of the people, because nobody believes that it was a real coup,” said 48-year-old lawyer Evaristo Mamani.

-Lawmakers and former officials also bolstered the allegations.
+Lawmakers and former officials, particularly those allied with Morales, bolstered the allegations.
 “This has been a setup,” said Carlos Romero, a former official in the Morales government.
 “Zúñiga followed the script as he was ordered."

-Soon after the military action was underway, it became clear that any attempted takeover had no meaningful political support.
+Soon after the military maneuver was underway, it became clear that any attempted takeover had no meaningful political support.
 The rebellion ended bloodlessly by the end of the business day.
-Arce named a new army commander, who immediately ordered troops to retreat.
+Arce named a new army commander, who ordered troops to retreat.

 "Here we are, firm, in the presidential palace, to confront any coup attempt," Arce said after facing down Zúñiga.
 Hundreds of the president's supporters surged into streets surrounding the palace Wednesday night, singing the national anthem and cheering for Arce.